 - 1. Report No. 183 (2002) on "A Continuum on the General Clauses Act, 1897 with Special Reference to the Admissibility and Codification of External Aids to Interpretation of Statutes". - 2.
 Report No. 187 (2003) on "Mode of Execution of Death Sentence and Incidental Matters". - 3.
 Report No. 196 (2006) on "Medical Treatment to Terminally Ill Patients (Protection of Patients and Medical Practitioners)". - 4.
 Report No. 201 (2006) on "Emergency Medical Care to Victims of Accidents and during Emergency Medical Condition and Women under Labour". - 5.
 Report No. 210 (2008) on "Humanization and Decriminalization of Attempt to Suicide". - 6.
 Report No. 221 (2009) on "Need for Speedy Justice-Some Suggestions". - 7.
-Report No. 222 (2009) on "Need for Justice-dispensation through ADRetc". - 8.
-Report No. 223 (2009) on "Need for Ameliorating the lot of the Have-nots-Supreme Court's Judgments". - 9.
+Report No. 222 (2009) on "Need for Justice-dispensation through ADR etc". - 8.
+Report No. 223 (2009) on "Need for Ameliorating the lot of the Have-nots-SupremeCourt's Judgments". - 9.
 Report No. 234 (2009) on "Legal Reforms to Combat Road Accidents". - 10.
 Report No. 255 (2015) on "Electoral Reforms".

 - 1. To get introduced to the conception of law and its relevance to human life. - 2.
 To understand the classification of laws to resolve the identity crisis. - 3.
 To systematically work on the skills of using general and legal language. - 4.
 To imbibe analytical skills of enquiry and legal reasoning. - 5.
 To be aware of the notion of legisprudence and its intersectionality with social problems. - 6.
-To systematically evolve as a legal mind, to earn intellectual self-respect and eventually, contribute to mankind and other creations.
+To learn the skills of statutory interpretation and realise the impact of the schools oftextualism and purposivism. - 7.
+To examine the role of the courts of justice in the legal system, by basically learning theparts of judgement, judicial reasoning, identifying the ratio and judicial behaviour. - 8.
+To develop understanding in the reforms in legal education, especially in the post-independence era. - 9.
+To be a student of research by learning the fundamentals of legal research and also observing the patterns of socio-legal research. - 10.
+To expose oneself to the legal reforms movement institutionalised by the Law Commission of India. - 11.
+To equip the knowledge of this course work and apply the skills in the future courseworks. - 12.
+To systematically evolve as a legal mind, to earn intellectual self-respect and contribute in the profession.